ErikFortune/fgv/libraries/ts-json/docs/ts-json.ijsonconverteroptions.useconditionalnames.md

 ## IJsonConverterOptions.useConditionalNames property

-If true and if template variables are available, then string property names will be considered for conditionals.
+If `true` and if template variables are available, then string property names will be considered for conditionals.

-Default is to match useNameTemplates
+Default is to match [useNameTemplates](./ts-json.ijsonconverteroptions.usenametemplates.md)<!-- -->.

 **Signature:**